Skip to content

 3. Prepare the bondy.conf file

-Again using your text editor create a file name bondy.conf in the etc directory we created in the previous steps, containing the following content:
+Again using your text editor create a file name bondy.conf in the ${BONDY_HOME}/etc directory we created in the previous steps, containing the following content:

 text